-Use Posts Table Pro to display content in a searchable, sortable and filterable table with minimal effort.Start your free trial now
+Use Posts Table Pro to display content in a searchable, sortable and filterable table with minimal effort.Buy Now

 First, choose your new member custom post type from the Post type drop-down.
 This tells Posts Table Pro to display members in its table, rather than regular WordPress blog posts: